TJSeabury/bsixfour/README.md

 # bsixfour
-Converts the specified image to a web-ready base64 encoded string.
+Converts the specified image to a web-ready base64 encoded string, and saves this to the file and location specified.

 ---